 Step 4: Add corporate paid phone lines to the Datalert console

 You now have configured the Intune and Datalert services to communicate with each other.
 You now need to add your corporate paid phone lines to the Datalert console and define thresholds and actions for any cellular or roaming usage violations.
-You can either add corporate paid phone lines to the Datalert console manually or have the lines added automatically after the device is enrolled into Intune.
+You can manually add corporate paid phone lines to the Datalert console or automatically add them after the device is enrolled into Intune.

 To set these items, go to the Datalert setup for Microsoft Intune page (http://www.datalert.fr/microsoft-intune/intune-setup), and follow the steps in the setup wizard under the Settings tab.